amr080/xpool3/.github/README.md

-# Monorepo for the Centrifuge applications
+# Monorepo for XFT applications

 ## Preparing Envs (e.g when the dev chain data is reset)